 Treatment with medication for Parkinson’s disease is effective and can help improve movement symptoms.
 We also provide Pump Infusion Therapy, which allows continuous delivery of medication to the patient and provides more consistent and reliable symptom relief, compared to oral therapy.

-If medication is not suitable, we have a comprehensive botulinum toxin (Botox) clinic .
-A purified form of the bacteria Clostridium Botulinum is injected into muscles to reduce spasms and tremors.
-The botox works by blocking the release of certain chemicals in muscles and causes them to relax.
+Patients can receive injections which inhibit muscle movement to reduce spasms and tremors.
+This works by blocking the release of certain chemicals in the muscles, causing them to relax.
 This can greatly improve muscle movement in patients with dystonia, spasticity, hemifacial spasm, blepharospasm, tremor and other involuntary movements.